manoelfranklins/POD2.0-orderConfigurationData/README.md

-# Order Configuration Data Widget
+# POD 2.0: Order Configuration Data Widget

 A POD 2.0 widget that displays custom configuration data (`customValues`) from the selected order.